kevinchen96/Docker-out-of-Docker/README.md

 # Steps
-To build the image using the dockerfile, use the command: docker build -t jenkins-with-docker .t
+To build the image using the dockerfile, use the command: docker build -t jenkins-with-docker .

 To run the container, use the command: docker run -d -v /var/run/docker.sock:/var/run/docker.sock \